kevinam99/Instagram-Like-Bot/README.md

 ### Usage
 1. Run ```main.py```.
 2. The UI will open up.
 Enter all the inputs.
 Rest assured, your password is safe.
-3. Click on the 'Submit' button.
+3. Click on the 'Submit' button and wait a few seconds.
 4. Sit back and watch how the bot goes.

 ### Contributing